-The list you're viewing is made up of many different people, including Cary Grant and Richard Nixon.
+The list you're viewing is made up of many different victims of strokes, including Cary Grant, Louis Pasteur, and Richard Nixon.

 This list answers the questions, "Which celebrities have died from stroke?" and "Which famous people died due to stroke?"